jmsmoorehead/music/TouchOSC.md

 If you didn't opt to use zero-conf, simply manually enter the port address of the server `44100` and your local IP address in this pane.

+If you are using zero-conf, and you find that the remote server's IP address is shown in TouchOSC as a loopback address (eg 127.0.1.1) you may need to change your computer's network configuration.
+If there is a line in `/etc/hosts` mapping your hostname to a loopback address you should remove it.
+You can see the effect of this on the REPL if you run `(java.net.InetAddress/getLocalHost)`.
+This problem is known to affect recent releases of Ubuntu.

 ### Test Your Connection

 Now, so far so good - but how do we know that the configuration worked?
 Let's register a listener on the OSC server which will run a function for each incoming OSC message and get it to just print out the contents of each message.
 This is pretty simple: